Ventero/amf-cpp/README.md

 To build the library, just run `make` from the project directory, `make 32bit` explicitly builds a 32bit library. `make test` builds and runs the unit tests.

+## Windows ##

+There is a Visual Studio 2012 (might or might not work in 2010) solution in the `vs` branch.
+This branch isn't very actively maintained and thus usually doesn't contain the latest changes from the master branch.

+To build this project, simply open `amf-cpp.sln` and build the `amf-cpp` project.
+To run the unit tests, build and run the `test` project.